What Did Belle Époque Artists from Midnight in Paris Look Like in Real Life?

-Though their depiction in the 2011 film is short (let’s be honest, I wish the film would have continued its peak into the world of Moulin Rouge and the artists of the 19th century), the overall theme of the movie lends itself to the brevity.
-Gil Pender’s time travels are a form of escapism into a world with which he feels he better identifies; and likewise, Adriana’s desires to be a part of the 1890s Paris… not the 1920s which she considers to be dull.
+Though their depiction in the 2011 film is short (let’s be honest, I wish the film would have continued its peak into the world of Moulin Rouge and the artists of the 19th century), the overall theme of the movie lends itself to this brevity.
+Gil Pender’s time travels are a form of escapism into a world with which he feels he better identifies, likewise to Adriana’s desire to be a part of the 1890s Paris, not the 1920s which she considers to be dull.
 She even chooses to stay in the past, furthering this idea of escapism and her idealistic thoughts.

 Height of Paris in the 19th Century

-Adriana dreams of living in the late 19th century of Paris; a time synonymous with the Moulin Rouge, the Montmartre, and such artists as Degas and Gauguin.
-(In turn, these artists believe the “time to be alive” was the Renaissance… are you able to see the trend?).
-Though their inclusion in the film is left to the last minute, they are no less important than the main figures of Part 1 to this piece and help Gil to see that he will always be yearning for a different time much like the other artists in the story.
+Adriana dreams of living in late 19th-century Paris.
+A time synonymous with the Moulin Rouge, Montmartre, and such artists as Edgar Degas and Paul Gauguin (in turn, these artists believe the “time to be alive” was the Renaissance… Are you able to see the trend?).
+Though their inclusion in the film is left to the last minute, they are no less important than the main figures of Part 1 to this piece.
+They help Gil to see that he will always be yearning for a different time much like the other Midnight in Paris artists.

 Henri de Toulouse-Lautrec

-Henri de Toulouse-Lautrec, a famous painter of 19th century France, was known for his unique style, as a poster-artist and painter; his famed works include scenes from the Moulin Rouge, as well as the realistic depictions of women around him.
+Henri de Toulouse-Lautrec, a famous painter of 19th-century France, was known for his unique style, as a poster artist and painter.
+His famed works include scenes from the Moulin Rouge, as well as realistic depictions of women around him.

-As a young boy, Toulouse-Lauutrec suffered from breaking both his femurs subsequently and they never healed properly.
+As a young boy, Toulouse-Lautrec suffered from breaking both his femurs and they subsequently never healed properly.
 This, among a plethora of other congenital health conditions, contributed to the deformation of the lower portion of his body.
-He only grew to just above 5 feet tall.
-Because he could not participate in many of the same activities as his fellow compatriots in France, Toulouse-Lautrec turned to art, diving in wholeheartedly.
+He only grew to just above 5 feet tall (152 cm).
+Since he could not participate in many of the same activities as his fellow compatriots in France, Toulouse-Lautrec turned to art, diving in wholeheartedly.
 His art reflects the bohemian nature of Paris at the time.

-Because the inclusion of these three artists is left to the last part of the movie, their depictions and characteristics are generalized.
-I.e. in Degas’ case Gauguin asks, on behalf of Degas, portrayed by François Rostain, if Adriana wants to help design costumes for the ballet dancers; this reflects back to Degas’ heavy focus on the dancers in Paris during his active years in Paris.
+Since the inclusion of these three artists is left to the last part of the film, their depictions and characteristics are generalized.
+For example, in Degas’ case Gauguin asks, on his behalf, if Adriana wants to help design costumes for the ballet dancers.
+This reflects back to Degas’ heavy focus on the dancers in Paris during his active years in Paris.

-Eugène Henri Paul Gauguin, though born in France, spent time in Peru, France, Denmark, and Tahiti.
-He was enraptured by Asian and African cultures which shows in his work which was considered to be more savage than the art work of his contemporaries.
-By the time depicted in the film, Gauguin had been married, had several children, and divorced.
+Paul Gauguin, though born in France, spent time in Peru, Denmark, and Tahiti.
+He was enraptured by Asian and African cultures which shows in his work, also his work was considered to be more savage than that of his contemporaries.
+By the time depicted in the film, Gauguin had been married, had several children, and was divorced.

 Like Degas and Toulouse-Lautrec, Gauguin’s depiction (Olivier Rabourdin) is just as generalized.
 For instance, Gil asks him essentially why he is not in Tahiti at this exact moment.
-The artist responds that while he does in fact live there, that business in Paris called.
-(Gauguin spent his last few years in Tahiti, but a brief stent back in Paris).
+The artist responds that while he does in fact live there, but business in Paris called him (Gauguin spent his last few years in Tahiti, but had a brief stint back in Paris).

-One of the main differences between the portrayal of artists in the beginning and the end of the film is the generalization throughout.
+One of the main differences between the portrayal of the characters in Midnight in Paris as artists in the beginning and the end of the film is the generalization throughout.
 Because some artists, writers, or musicians only appeared briefly, it was about packing as much information as possible into a short scene.
-And because of that, some of the nuances are lost to the brevity.
-Perhaps Gil should travel back in time in another installment of Midnight in Paris, or perhaps he should travel to the Renaissance, in “Midnight in Rome.”
+As a result, some of the nuances are lost to brevity.
+Perhaps Gil should travel back in time in another installment of Midnight in Paris.
+Or perhaps he should travel to the Renaissance, in “Midnight in Rome.”